timo-tech19/appchat/README.md

 ## Welcome to APPCHAT

-# An opensource chat application built with React and AppWrite backend.
+# An opensource chat application built with React and Firebase backend.